 Difference between WordPresscom and Self-Hosted WordPress

-When delving into subscriptions and costs of hosting account, that’s where both have a huge dent in differences.
 Unless your site is highly customized with complex coding and developer-level features, both WordPress.com and Self-Hosted sites are the same when it comes to the functional ability of the software.

 Full Control of your Website

-On the contrary of what the myth says: On WordPress.com, you don’t have full control of your website, meaning you never own 100% of your site, you always own your content.
-Let’s say you choose a theme which is then discontinued.Individuals have the capabilities of using it, receive security updates and maintain structure throughout.
+Contrary to what the myth says, on WordPress.com, you don’t have full control of your website, meaning you never own 100% of your site; you always own your content.

 If you have an eligible paid plan, you have the same SFTP access that you do a free plan you have on a Self-Hosted WordPress site.
-What is SFTP you might ask?

-SFTP is a network protocol providing file access, transfer and management over any reliable data stream.
+Secure File Transfer Protocol: SFTP is a network protocol providing file access, transfer and management over any reliable data stream.
 Through the use of algorithms, it secures the data as it travels between different systems.

 WordPresscom and eCommerce Features